ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 to specify syntax and parsing.
 This document uses Augmented Backus-Naur Form and parsing/serialization behaviors from {{!ABNF=RFC5234}}.

-# Proxied UDP Binding Mechanism {#mechanism}
+# Bound UDP Proxying Mechanism {#mechanism}

-In unextended UDP Proxying requests, the target host is encoded in the HTTP request path or query.
-For Bound UDP Proxying, the target is either conveyed in each HTTP Datagram (see {{fmt-dgram-uncomp}}), or registered via capsules and then compressed (see {{fmt-capsule-assign}}).
+In unextended UDP proxying requests, the target host is encoded in the HTTP request path or query.
+For bound UDP proxying, the target is either conveyed in each HTTP Datagram (see {{fmt-dgram-uncomp}}), or registered via capsules and then compressed (see {{fmt-capsule-assign}}).

-When performing URI Template Expansion of the UDP Proxying template (see
+When performing URI Template Expansion of the UDP proxying template (see
-{{Section 3 of CONNECT-UDP}}), the client follows the same template as unextended UDP Proxying and sets the "target_host" and the "target_port" variables to one of its targets.
-It adds the connect-udp-bind header as specified in {{hdr}} to request bind.
-If the proxy supports bound UDP proxying, it returns the connect-udp-bind response header value set to true.
+{{Section 3 of CONNECT-UDP}}), the client follows the same template as unextended UDP proxying and sets the "target_host" and the "target_port" variables to one of its targets.
+It adds the Connect-UDP-Bind header as specified in {{hdr}} to request bind.
+If the proxy supports bound UDP proxying, it returns the Connect-UDP-Bind response header value set to true.

 When "target_host" and "target_port" are set to a valid target, the client is requesting bound UDP proxying but would accept fallback to unextended